 It includes meals you will prepare at home with leftovers, lunches your kids and you will bring to work or school, and any extra items you need, such as bringing brownies to the local potluck or any other special occasions.

 How Do You Start Meal Planning?

 This should be a good start, and then all you might need are some filler ingredients.
-You may have almost all of the ingredients you need for homemade biscuits, so you know you can have a meal that uses those biscuits as a way of saving money and time.
+You may have almost all the ingredients you need for homemade biscuits, so you know you can have a meal that uses those biscuits as a way of saving money and time.

-Once you know everything you already have, start thinking about your family’s favorite meals, but don’t forget about considering how each of those meals will be prepared.
+Once you know what you already have, start thinking about your family’s favorite meals, but don’t forget about considering how each of those meals will be prepared.
 If you know you will be pressed for time, try to think of freezer meals you can make ahead of time or that can be made in the slow cooker all day.

 How Detailed Should Your Meal Plans Be?